 Industry Certifications

 Certifications are a great way to prove your expertise.
 They show employers that you have official knowledge in a specific area.
-Certifications also demonstrate your commitment to learning and growing in your field.
+Certifications also demonstrate your personal commitment to learning and growing in your field.

 Volunteering